openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences.rst

 * Most options in advanced settings are self-explanatory.
 * *Enable local broadcasts* will share your data to other apps on the phone such as xDrip+.

-  * Dexcom patched app does not broadcast directly to xDrip+.
   * You need to `go through AAPS <../Configuration/Config-Builder.html#bg-source>`_ and enable local broadcast in AAPS to use xDrip+ alarms.

 * *Always use basal absolute values* must be activated if you want to use Autotune properly.
 See `OpenAPS documentation <https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/understanding-autotune.html>`_ for more details on Autotune.